-In the talks programme, curator Nathan Jones invites world-leading thinkers from sociology, media, cultural histories, and the ‘hard’ sciences, to offer up terms and ideas fundamental to artworks in FREEPORT: Terminal MCR.
-The unconventional pairings of disciplinary perspectives present at each event, and the hybrid terminologies that result, indicates the radical opportunity such artworks offer for rethinking the way we structure our current knowledge of the world.
+In the talks programme, curator Nathan Jones invited world-leading thinkers from sociology, media, cultural histories, and the ‘hard’ sciences, to offer up terms and ideas fundamental to artworks in FREEPORT: Terminal MCR.
+The unconventional pairings of disciplinary perspectives present at each event, and the hybrid terminologies that result, indicated the radical opportunity such artworks offer for rethinking the way we structure our current knowledge of the world.

 Terminologies for CryptoRave – RaveEnabler

 With Dr Rachel O’Dwyer (Lecturer in Digital Culture, National College of Art & Design, Leader of Dublin Art and Technology Association and Curator of Openhere)

 and Ollie Zhang (Writer, artist and musician)